isomerpages/mse-zerowaste/_workgroup/02-citizens_workgroup_faq.md

 ### 7. Where and when will the Citizens’ Workgroup meet for discussions?

 Participants in the Citizens’ Workgroup must attend all four full-day sessions, which will be held on the following weekends (Saturdays and Sundays):
 * Sat 21 Sep, 9am to 5pm
 * Sun 22 Sep, 9am to 5pm
 * Sat 19 Oct, 9am to 5pm
 * Sun 20 Oct, 9am to 5pm

 Discussions will be conducted in English.
 Outside of these four sessions, participants are free to hold informal discussions amongst themselves.

-The #RecycleRight Citizens’ Workgroup will be held at MEWR’s premises, located at 40 Scotts Road, Singapore 228231, Level 25.
+The #RecycleRight Citizens’ Workgroup will be held at MEWR’s premises, located at Environment Building, 40 Scotts Road, Singapore 228231, Level 25.
 The venue is within walking distance from Newton MRT station.

 ### 8. How is the Citizens’ Workgroup different from previous consultations or Focus Group Discussions on recycling?

-Consultations and Focus Group Discussions (FGDs) are usually conducted within a day.
+[Consultations and Focus Group Discussions (FGDs)](/consultation/) are usually conducted within a day.
 Participants exchange ideas and give feedback to the facilitators, without the need to reach a consensus.

 The Citizens’ Workgroup will meet for several sessions over a longer period of time.
 Participants need to work with one another to investigate various solutions (while hearing from experts), and reach a group consensus on the recommendations to submit to the Ministry.
 Some participants may choose to work beyond the sessions to come up with more in-depth recommendations which may be supported by pilot trials.